 - What If All the Kids Are White? by Louise Derman-Sparks and Patricia G. Ramsey

-If you’re not familiar with Anti-Bias Education and would like to learn more about it, Introduction to Anti-Bias Education by ABAR teacher-educator Britt Hawthorne is a great place to start.
-Our little ones have been enjoying activities from Different Differenter since adding it to our Montessori Art and Handwriting Space.
+If you’re not familiar with Anti-Bias Education and would like to learn more about it, Introduction to Anti-Bias Education by ABAR teacher-educator Britt Hawthorne is another great place to start.

-Science & Nature
+Preschool and Kindergarten Science & Nature

 - How to Raise a Wild Child by Scott D. Sampson